bradleye1228/data-science-portfolio-public/README.md

 An interactive R Shiny application developed as part of DATA 423 at the University of Canterbury.
 The application performs exploratory data analysis (EDA) on a structured manufacturing dataset (`Ass1Data.csv`) containing weekly sensor readings, operational conditions, and categorical descriptors recorded between January 2018 and November 2024.

-Please use the following link to access it:

 **Live App:** [Manufacturing Dashboard](https://bradley1228.shinyapps.io/assignment_01_v3/)

 ---